-HP 54654A Self-Paced Training Kit for HP 54600-Series Oscilloscopes (Check the kit to make sure it contains a battery and a Training Guide booklet.)
+HP 54654A Self-Paced Training Kit for HP 54600-Series Oscilloscopes.
+We will adapt this for the Agilent 3000 series scopes.
+(Check the kit to make sure it contains a battery and a Training Guide booklet.)

-Also pick up 2 scope probes, a BNC-to-clip cable, a BNC-to-BNC cable and bannana-to-clip leads from those hanging in the lab.
-Pick a bench with an Agilent or HP digital oscilloscope similar to the one pictured above.
+Also pick up 2 scope probes, a BNC-to-clip cable, a BNC-to-BNC cable and bannana-toclip leads from those hanging in the lab.
+Pick a bench with an HP 3000 series digital oscilloscope similar to the one pictured above.